shubhamjais04/Car-Price-Prediction/README.md

 ## What I Found (EDA Insights)

 Before building any models, I spent a lot of time just exploring the data.
-Here's what I discovered:

 **1. Price Distribution:**
 Most cars are in the ₹3-7 lakh range (around $4,000-$8,000).
 Makes sense for the Indian market.